 Microeconomic analysis of the sources of gender differences in earnings, labor force participation, occupational choice, education, and consumption.
 Economic theories of discrimination, human capital, fertility, and intrahousehold resource allocation.
 Economics of the family in developed and developing countries.
-Prerequisite: 2.0 in ECON 300.
+Prerequisite: minimum grade of 2.0 in ECON 300.
 Offered: jointly with GWSS 447.

 Why do women earn less than men?
 Why has women's labor force participation increased in the past several decades, while the men's participation has fallen?
 Are men and women becoming more similar in terms of economic outcomes?
 How does the family shape economic well-being, and how do economic conditions affect the family?